$\mathbb{Q}$-Fano threefolds and Laurent inversion

 This is either a complete intersection in a toric variety, or a codimension $3$ Pfaffian variety. \item Verify that the object we found has precisely the singularities that GRDB predicts for the $\QQ$-Fano threefold.
 If it does not, mutate the polynomial (see Section \ref{LPintro} for the precise definition) and retry step 4 with its mutations. \end{enumerate}

-\begin{rem} \begin{itemize} \item Steps 1--3 are the starting data of this paper.
+\begin{rem} \begin{itemize} \item Steps 1--3 are the starting data of this paper, and are recorded in the database \cite{repMMLP}.
 The difficulty of the rest of the procedure is found in step 5, as we often construct varieties that are not $\QQ$-Fano (i.e. they have worse singularities).
 There are results in the literature \cite{Prince_2019,prince2019cracked} which guarantee that the setup will produce an orbifold ambient space, however they are not general enough to produce the examples of this paper.
 While these restrictions make sense when aiming for smooth varieties, they are no longer needed here and allow for a broader search.